 - Waste Management Dumpster Rental Prices Compared to Locally Owned Haulers

-Too often, customers are surprised by additional fees and "overage charges," so it's important to know your rental terms in order to avoid that.
+Too often, customers are surprised by additional fees and "overage charges," so it's important to understand the rental terms by reading the contract.

 A major factor to ensuring your dumpster rental goes smoothly involves knowing your rental terms ahead of time.